shobrook/termite/README.md

 3. Iteratively fix runtime errors, if any exist.
 4. (Optional) Iteratively refine the code based on self-reflections.

-Once finished, your TUI will be saved to the `~/.termite` directory, and automatically started up for you to use.
+Once finished, your TUI will be saved to the `~/.termite` directory and automatically started up for you to use.

 ### Advanced Usage